-Please note, for some program activities, such as internship and volunteering, you may be required to complete a Criminal Record Check (Vulnerable Sector) with no findings of guilt.
+Note: Some program activities, such as internship and volunteering, may require you to complete a Criminal Record Check (Vulnerable Sector) with no findings of guilt.

 Hit the Field